Valagamba: Accession to the throne

-Rebellion, invasion and Famine
+Rebellion, invasion and famine

 Five months after his coronation as king, a Brahmin in Rohana named Tissa rebelled against him.
-At the same time, an invading army from South India led by seven Tamil leaders landed in Mahatittha.
+At the same time, an invading army from South India, led by seven Tamil leaders, landed in Mahatittha.
 Tissa and the seven Tamil leaders all sent messages to Valagamba, telling him to hand over power to them.
-Valagamba informed the Brahmin Tissa that the kingdom will be his and told him to defeat the invading army.
-Accepting this, Tissa tried to fight but was defeated by the Tamils.
+Vattha gamani then sent a message to the Tissa Brahmin, saying that he did not care about the power and that Tissa could take the throne if he dared, but only if he defeated the invading army.

-After this, the seven Tamil leaders waged war against Valagamba, and defeated him in a battle at Kolambalaka.
-While the king was fleeing in a chariot, a nirgrantha (Jain) named Giri shouted that the king was fleeing.
-Valagamba resolved to build a temple there, and later built the Abhayagiriya after he regained the throne.
-When the pursuers were gaining on them, Queen Somadevi got down from the chariot to lighten it and give the king a chance to escape, and was captured.
-The Pathra Dathu (a sacred bowl relic) was also taken to India.
-The five Dravidians namely Pulahatta, Bahiya, Panya Mara, Pilaya Mara and Dathika ruled Anuradhapura for 14 years although they fell out with each other with each of the five who was ruling killed by his successor.
+Accepting this challenge, Tissa tried to fight but was defeated by the Tamils.
+After this, the seven Tamil leaders waged war against Valagamba and defeated him in a battle at Kolambalaka.
+While the king was fleeing in a chariot, a nirgrantha (Jain) named Giri saw him and is said to have kept shouting, "The great black lion is fleeing!"
+Valagamba resolved to build a temple there and later built the Abhayagiriya after he regained the throne.

+When the pursuers were gaining on them, Queen Somadevi jumped down from the chariot to lighten it and give the king a chance to escape, and was captured.
+The Pathra Dhatu (the sacred bowl relic of the Buddha) was also taken to India.
+The five Dravidians, namely Pulahatta, Bahiya, Panya Mara, Pilaya Mara, and Dathiya, ruled Anuradhapura for 14 years, although they fell out with each other, with each of the five rulers being killed by his successor.

-Valagamba fled to Malayarata for safety and a monk named Kuppikkala Mahatissa helped him while he was in hiding.
-The king organized a large army in order to attack Anuradhapura and defeat the invading army.
-However, a rift between him and his ministers resulted in them leaving him and thus weakening the army.
-However, the Sangha brought about a reconciliation and Valagamba resumed his preparations for attacking Anuradhapura.
+Valagamba fled to Malayarata for safety and was helped by a monk named Kumbhilaka Mahatissa while he was in hiding.
+The king organized a large army to attack Anuradhapura and defeat the invading army.
+However, a rift between him and his ministers resulted in them leaving him, thus weakening the army.
+However, the Sangha brought about a reconciliation, and Valagamba resumed his preparations for attacking Anuradhapura.

-There was a huge drought called Baminitiya saya (බැමිණිතියාසාය).
-Humanity in Sri Lanka has been approached to the utmost butchering since of this drought.
-According to early sages, the people lived in the country merely looked like just skeletons and brawn.
-Plagues had debut to pervade as the corpses piled, sundry of diseases transmitted across the country.
-Because of the anarchy, the country escalated through the history without knowing that the human exist.
-Buddhism had reached to the plummet of degradation in the cause of intrusions and the death of monks.
+There was a huge drought called the Beminitiya Seya (Brahmana Thiya Sagatha), which had a devastating impact on Sri Lanka.
+Humanity in Sri Lanka was pushed to the brink of collapse due to this drought.
+According to early sages, the people in the country were reduced to mere skeletons and skin.
+Plagues began to spread as corpses piled up, and various diseases transmitted across the country.
+Due to the anarchy, the country descended into chaos, and it seemed as though human existence had been forgotten.
+Buddhism had reached a low point due to the intrusions and the death of monks.

 Regaining power

-Around 89 BC, Valagamba regained the throne after defeating Dathika, the last of the invading Tamil leaders, and ruled the country for twelve years until his death in 77 BC.
-He sent for Somadevi and restored her as queen, and built a temple named Somarama or Somawathie in her honour.
+Around 89 BC, Valagamba regained the throne after defeating Dathiya, the last of the invading Tamil leaders, and ruled the country for twelve years until his death in 77 BC.
+He sent for Somadevi and restored her as queen, and built a temple named Somarama or Somawati in her honour.